 The chancellor is the chief executive officer of Rutgers University–Camden, overseeing 1,100 employees and an annual budget of more than $173 million.
 The chancellor reports to the Rutgers president and is a member of the president’s cabinet and a key member of the university’s executive team.
 The chancellor plays a leadership role in the revitalization of Camden and serves as an important partner with other institutions and businesses in promoting the economic, social, and cultural development of the fastest-growing region in New Jersey.

 As chief academic officer, the chancellor is responsible for maintaining and advancing the national stature of the campus and of its faculty.
 The chancellor ensures that the needs of undergraduate, graduate, and professional students are effectively met; encourages the development of strong programs of research; works with the deans to recruit and develop outstanding faculty; and serves as primary spokesperson for the campus.
 The chancellor brings together faculty from various disciplines and other institutions in scholarly initiatives that benefit the campus, its academic programs, and its host region of which it is a part.

-As a member of the president’s cabinet and a key member of the university’s leadership team, the chancellor works collaboratively across the Rutgers system to advance the Rutgers–Camden and the entire university.
+As a member of the president’s cabinet and a key member of the university’s leadership team, the chancellor works collaboratively across Rutgers to advance the Rutgers–Camden campus and the entire university.